 The flip side of the coin is working with difficult, disagreeable, or unpleasant people.
 The issue is how do you deal with such people, assuming it is not an isolated incident or the individual is going through a particularly difficult period in his or her life.
-In many cases the question becomes, How much are you able to adjust your think-
+In many cases the question becomes, How much are you able to adjust your thinking or style?

-Sig Gonsburg is once president for finance and administration at Barnard College, and lecturer in management systems at Fordham University, both in New York City. ing or style?
 How much can you stand?
-And there's a difference whether the difficulty is professional-his or her managerial style, competence, integrity-or his or her personal attributes attitude, harassment, prejudice, etc.
+And there's a difference whether the difficulty is professional-his or her managerial style, competence, integrity-or his or her personal attributesattitude, harassment, prejudice, etc.

+Sig Ginsburg is vice president for finance and administration at Barnard College, and lecturer in management systems at Fordham University, both in New York City.

-The actions you might consider taking include 1) discuss with the human resources department how you might deal with the problem, 2) talk it through with your supervisor-indicate your concerns, what you can mutually do to improve things, 3) if there are no results you might consider going to your boss' supervisor, but recognize. this is a dangerous, last-resort step because it may very well exacerbate the situation with your superior.
+The actions you might consider taking include 1) discuss with the human resources department how you might deal with the problem, 2) talk it through with your supervisor-indicate your concerns, what you can mutually do to improve things, 3) if there are no results you might consider going to your boss' supervisor, but recognize this is a dangerous, last-resort step because it may very well exacerbate the situation with your superior.
 However, sometimes the higher official can help smooth things out or arrange a transfer, and 4) consider a transfer to another unit of the organization or seek other employment-this assumes that the situation is intolerable and the relationship cannot be improved.
 You might consider this when the stress and strain could be injurious to your physical or psychological health and your work performance.
 It is just not worth continuing the relationship because of the possible personal and/or professional impact on you.